 UPS sits on the board of the Chamber of Commerce, which has spent over \$1.4 billion lobbying since 1998, and belongs to the Business Roundtable, which is lobbying against the right of shareholders to file resolutions.
-UPS does not disclose its memberships in, or payments to trade associations, or the the Chamber opposed the Paris climate accord.
-We urge UPS as a Board member to challenge the Chamber's negative climate policy.
-And UPS's ALEC membership has drawn press scrutiny ("UPS and Pfizer's Dirty Little Secret," Washington Post, December 5, 2017), while over 100 companies have publicly left ALEC, including 3M, AstraZeneca, McDonalds and Pepsi.
+UPS does not disclose its memberships in, or payments to trade associations, or the amounts for lobbying.
+And UPS does not disclose its membership in tax-exempt organizations that write and endorse model legislation, such as sitting on the Private Enterprise Advisory Council of the American Legislative Exchange Council (ALEC).